MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-consent-transition.md

 ## Double opt-in in real-time journeys

-The double opt-in in real-time journeys can be trigger for each form submission, or it can be triggered only for the new customers.
+The double opt-in in real-time journeys can be triggered for each form submission or it can be triggered only for the new customers.

 - **Double opt-in for each form submission** -
 The DOI flow is triggered with every form submission if the form is associated with the DOI enabled compliance profile.

 - **Double opt-in only for new customers** -
-"New customer" means that there is no contact point consent for this customer's email address associated with the compliance profile.
-If there is no contact point consent for customer's email address, this customer is considered as a new one and the DOI flow is triggered.
-If there is an existing contact point consent for customer's email address, the DOI is not triggered.
+"New customer" means that there's no contact point consent for this customer's email address associated with the compliance profile.
+If there is no contact point consent for customer's email address, this customer is considered as new and the DOI flow is triggered.
+If there is an existing contact point consent for customer's email address, the DOI isn't triggered.

 To enable double-opt-in, see [Double opt-in in real-time journeys](real-time-marketing-double-opt-in.md).